universalpoints/gb-code-challenge-1/README.md

 Here's an outline of what your application should do:
 - [ ] Your app should ingest `hotel_billboards_seed.csv` as seed data.
 It contains a list of images of billboards with accompanying names.
 - [ ] When a user visits the homepage, it should ask them to create an account.
 After creating an account, a user should be signed in.
-You do not need to add a separate login page.
 Auth can be very simple.
+A separate login page and confirmation emails can be added bonuses.
 - [ ] After creating an account, the user should see a list of billboards in rank order along with their photos, names, score, and a way to vote the billboard up or down.
 - [ ] Voting should happen via AJAX.
 Reordering after voting is not required, but a bonus (i.e. it's fine if reordering only happens on page refresh).
 - [ ] The score for each billboard can be as simple as upvotes minus downvotes.